VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Strategy

-- Saute & Skewers is a functional website.
+- Sauté & Skewers is a functional website.
 It allows simple usage to provide a great way to add and share content.
 - It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Flask.
-It is deployed to a MongoDB database.
+- The project hosts a MongoDB database.

-- There is a clear brand that draws users and entices interactions.
+- There is a clear brand to the site that draws users and entices further interaction.
 - Users who discover Saute & Skewers, easily grasps it's concept - how it works and what it's output is.
 - Saute & Skewers has the potential of not only being a content sharing site, it could potentially become a business site.
 Adding a few addtional features and marketing the site well could mean Saute & Skewers could generate revenues.
 - During research there where other sites found that had the same concept, although the Greek aspect was minimal.